Crabzzai/SimpleDialogue/docs/getting-started/basic-usage.md

     SimpleDialogue.CreateNode("Welcome to our village!
 First time visiting?", {
-        SimpleDialogue.CreateOption("Yes, it's my first time", nil, 2), -- Go to node at index 2 SimpleDialogue.CreateOption("No, I've been here before", nil, 3), -- Go to node at index 3 SimpleDialogue.CreateOption("Goodbye", nil, -1) -- -1 means end dialogue
+        SimpleDialogue.CreateOption("Yes, it's my first time", nil, 2), -- Go to node at index 2 SimpleDialogue.CreateOption("No, I've been here before", nil, 3), -- Go to node at index 3 SimpleDialogue.CreateOption("No, I've been here before", function()
+            task.wait(5)
+            dialogue:DisplayNode(4) -- Manually change node in the callback end, 0), -- 0 means clearing the options, without ending the dialogue.
+        SimpleDialogue.CreateOption("Goodbye", nil, -1) -- -1 means end dialogue
     }),